weiguanglok/EE2026_2425_Wed_AM_Project/README.md

 # EE2026_2425_Wed_Team_13_AM_Project
-It contains some parts of the code for the actual project.
+This is the repository containing the codes to be used for the actual project.